-And what a motive this would be for the highest activity in the maintenance of a fruit branch-life!
+And what a motive this would be far the highest activity in the maintenance of a fruitful branch-life!
 Motives are mighty powers; it is of infinite importance to have them high and clear.
-Here surely is the highest: "You are God's workmanship, created in Christ Jesus unto good works:" grafted by Him into Christ, unto the bringing forth of much fruit.
+Here surely is the highest: "You are God's workmanship, created in Christ Jesus unto good works": grafted by Him into Christ, unto the bringing forth of much fruit.
 Whatever God creates is exquisitely suited to its end.
 He created the sun to give light: how perfectly it does its work!
-He created the eye to see: how beautifully it fulfills its object!
-He created the new man unto good works: how admirably it is fitted for its purpose!
+He created the eye to see: how beautifully it fulfils its object!
+He created the new man unto good works: how admirably it is fitted for its purpose.

 OF GOD I am in Christ: created anew, made a branch of the Vine, fitted for fruit-bearing.
-Would God that believers would cease looking most at their old nature, and complaining of their weakness, as if God called them to what they were unfitted for!
-Would that they would believingly and joyfully accept the wondrous revelation of how God, in uniting them to Christ, has made Himself chargeable for their spiritual growth and fruitfulness.
-How all sickly hesitancy and sloth would disappear, and under the influence of this mighty motive-the faith in the faithfulness of Him of whom they are in Christ -their whole nature would rise to accept and fulfill their glorious destiny !
+Would to God that believers would cease looking most at their old nature, and complaining of their weakness, as if God called them to what they were unfitted for!
+Would that they would believingly and joyfully accept the wondrous revelation of how God, in uniting them to Christ, has made Himself chargeable for their spiritual growth and fruitfulness!
+How all sickly hesitancy and sloth would disappear, and under the influence of this mighty motive-the faith in the faithfulness of Him of whom they are in Christ-their whole nature would rise to accept and fulfil their glorious destiny!

-O my soul! yield thyself to the mighty influence of this word : "OF GOD ye are in Christ Jesus !"
-It is the same God OF WHOM Christ is made all that He is for us, OF WHOM we also are in Christ, and will most surely be made what we must be to Him.
-Take time to meditate and to worship, until the light that comes from the throne of God hath shone into thee, and thou hast seen thy union to Christ as indeed the work of His almighty Father.
-Take time, day after day, and let, in thy whole religious life, with all it has of claims and duties, of needs and wishes, God be everything.
-See Jesus, as He speaks to thee, "Abide in me," pointing upward and saying, "My FATHER IS THE HUSBANDMAN.
-Of Him thou art in me, through Him thou abidest in me, and to Him and to His glory shall be the fruit thou bearest."
-And let thy answer be, Amen, Lord!
+O my soul! yield yourself to the mighty influence of this word: "OF GOD ye are in Christ Jesus."
+It is the same GOD of WHOM Christ is made all that He is for us, of WHOM we also are in Christ, and will most surely be made what we must be to Him.
+Take time to meditate and to worship, until the light that comes from the throne of God has shone into you, and you have seen your union to Christ as indeed the work of His almighty Father.
+Take time, day after day, and let, in your whole religious life, with all it has of claims and duties, of needs and wishes, God be everything.
+See Jesus, as He speaks to you, "Abide in me," pointing upward and saying, "My FATHER IS THE HUSBANDMAN Of Him you are in me, through Him you abide in me, and to Him and to His glory shall be the fruit you bear."
+And let your answer be, Amen, Lord!
 So be it.
 From eternity Christ and I were ordained for each other; inseparably we belong to each other: it is God's will; I shall abide in Christ.
-It is of God I am in Christ Iesus.
+It is of God I am in Christ Jesus.